Ran-n/m3di4/README.md

 - [X] Make Add Function for Platform
 - [ ] Make Make Telegram service
 - [ ] Automatically use the Telegram service for updating the subs of sharesite depending on platform (use thread)
+- [ ] Make MediaIssue not always have MediaGroup.
 - [ ] Separate/Make the i18n tables into Name and/or Description.
     - [X] LanguageName
     - [X] Platform